Bjorn-Strom/FSS/docs/documentation/BasicUsage.md

 `combine: string list -> (string * bool) list -> string`

 An implementation of JavaScripts `classNames` or Emotions `cx`.
-The function takes a list of classnames to apply and a list of classnames and predicated to optionally apply.
+The function takes a list of classnames to apply and a list of classnames/predicate tuples to optionally apply.
 ## Shorthands

 I don't like shorthands so I haven't included them.
 In general I feel they make CSS more complicated than it needs to be.